-To defer, as foreseen by regulatory requirements, performance-based incentive pay-out to coincide with the risk timeframe of such performance by

-- subjecting the pay-out of any deferred component of performance-based compensation to the actual sustainable performance demonstrated and maintained over the deferral timeframe, so that the variable remuneration takes into account the time trend of the risks assumed by the Bank; - to subject the variable component to ex-post correction mechanisms (malus and claw-back) suitable to reflect the performance levels net of the risks assumed or actually achieved and the trend of capital and liquidity levels as well as to take into account individual behaviors in line with the relevant legislation20 - to consider claw-back actions as legally enforceable on any performance-based incentive paid out on the basis of circumstances subsequently proven to be erroneous21; - to include malus and claw-back clauses, namely respectively the reduction / cancellation and the reclaim of any form of variable remuneration, in the event of individual conduct in violation of external regulations or internal codes (see below "Focus on compliance breach, individual Malus and Clawback"); - to require the employee or the Financial Advisor not to use personal hedging strategies or remuneration and liability related insurance or other strategies to undermine or modify the risk alignment effects embedded in their remuneration arrangements.
-The detailed rules of the Incentive Systems also describe such obligation.
-In order to ensure compliance with this provision, the Company Control and HR Functions establish a procedure to carry out checks on the internal custody or administration accounts of the personnel Identified Staff and request to disclose the existence of custody and administration accounts with other intermediaries, as well as any transactions and financial investments made.
-A sample and not complete list of operations and subjects interested by the personal hedging ban is communicated to all Identified Staff in a specific letter that informs of the ban.
+- Defer, as foreseen by regulatory requirements, performance-based incentive pay-out to coincide with the risk timeframe of such performance by subjecting the pay-out of any deferred component of performance-based compensation to the actual sustainable performance demonstrated and maintained over the deferral timeframe, so that the variable remuneration takes into account the time trend of the risks assumed by the Group; - subject the variable component to ex-post correction mechanisms (malus and claw-back) suitable to reflect the performance levels net of the risks assumed or actually achieved and the trend of capital and liquidity levels as well as to take into account individual behaviors in line with the relevant legislation25; - consider claw-back actions as legally enforceable on any performance-based incentive paid out on the basis of circumstances subsequently proven to be erroneous26;

-19 As provided by Directive no. 2013/36/EU art.
-94,1 a).
-Financial criteria includes performance indicators reported in the annual financial report and in particular linked with the profit and loss report, the balance sheet and relevant components or indicators.
+24 As provided by Directive no. 2013/36/EU article 94,1 a).
+Financial criteria include performance indicators reported in the annual financial report and in particular linked with the profit and loss report, the balance sheet and relevant components or indicators.

-20 Cf. Circ. no. 285/2013 Bank of Italy and EBA Guidelines pursuant to the art.94 Dir.
+25 Cf. Circ. no. 285/2013 Bank of Italy and EBA Guidelines pursuant to the art.94 Dir.
 2013/36/EU.